stiesssh/de.unistuttgart.ma.backend/README.md

 git clone https://github.com/stiesssh/ma-backend.git
 cd ma-backend
 ```
-2. The backend needs the models as local maven dependencies.
+2. The backend needs the models and the java bindings for the Gropius API as local maven dependencies.
-In the models' repository is a pom.xml to install each model.
+In the models' repository is a pom.xml to install each model, and in the API binding's repository is one for the API bindings.
 To install all the models and build a jar for the backend execute the `build.sh`.
 If you cannot to that, just go to each model and do the maven thing manually.
 ```
-chmod +x build.sh
 ./build.sh
 ```